raytran/protochess/README.md

 # protochess
-Chess variant website written in Node.js and React
+Chess variant website written in Node.js and React.
+Backend in C++.